rpower/discord-scheduler-bot/README.md

 # Discord Scheduler Bot

-Discord Scheduler Bot is a bot that allows people to schedule simple events in their Discord server and have the attendees mentioned when the event is about to begin.
+A self-hosted [disnake](https://github.com/DisnakeDev/disnake) bot written in Python that allows people to schedule simple events in their Discord server and have the attendees mentioned when the event is about to begin.

 ![Screenshot of bot](readme-screenshot.PNG)

+## Installation

+1. Clone this repository using `git clone https://github.com/rpower/discord-scheduler-bot`
+2. Install required packages using `pip install -r requirements.txt`
+3. Create two environment variables:
+   1. `BOT_TOKEN` - containing the API token for your Discord bot
+   2. `AVATAR_URL` - a URL containing the avatar image you want to use for your bot's posts

 ## Commands